Our main recommendation

 In the sections below we’ve shared some more advice based on our hands-on testing of many Oral-B electric toothbrushes.

-In our more generalised best electric toothbrush post, we included more evidence-based advice on choosing an electric toothbrush, from our in-house dentist Dr. Gemma Wheeler.
+In our more generalized best electric toothbrush post, we included more evidence-based advice on choosing an electric toothbrush, from our in-house dentist Dr. Gemma Wheeler.

 Pros and cons of Oral-B electric toothbrushes